gbraad/fedora-modularity/source/architecture/constructing/breaking-down.rst

 ====================================

-We have many steps in the release pipeline today: starting with bugzilla and dist-git; building and tagging in brew; the errata tool and CDN for pushing the bits out.
+We have many steps in the release pipeline today: starting with bugzilla and dist-git; building and tagging in brew; the errata tool and mirrors for pushing the bits out.

 But currently it all comes together in The Compose.